fieldtrip/website/tutorial/headmodel_meg.md

 ---
 title: Creating a volume conduction model of the head for source reconstruction of MEG data
+category: tutorial
-tags: [tutorial, source, meg, headmodel, mri, plotting, meg-language]
+tags: [source, meg, headmodel, mri, plotting, meg-language]
 ---

 # Creating a volume conduction model of the head for source reconstruction of MEG data